A Four Day Itinerary of Things to do in Invermere

 Sleep in a little.
 Not a lot, mind you, but give yourself permission.
-It’s Saturday.
+It’s the weekend.
 The weather’s nice.
 Take an extra hour and mosey on down when you feel ready to the Invermere Farmer’s Market.
 From 9 a.m. till 1 p.m., check out an eclectic mix of artisanal foods, crafts, and top tier farm-to-fork produce, baking, and butchering.
 There are buskers and there is energy.
 Recharge by osmosis.

 1 p.m.
 HIDDEN GEMS

 You’ve walked around the market, you’ve bought all of your fall birthday present obligations, perhaps you’re that rare beast to have even tackled your winter holiday shopping list.
 This year, instead of travelling abroad, you’ve done the stay-cation.
 You’re walking toward the rest of downtown wondering what else you can do in Invermere when you smell a smell immediately reminding you of those two weeks a few years ago in Madrid.
 You’re wondering, how?
 Where?
 Show me!
 There it is.
-The Back Alley Grill.
+Back Alley Thai Food.
 Through the cutest entryway to a restaurant in all of the Columbia Valley, is local legend siblings Kiana and Tryg Strand’s airstream food truck.
 Kiana spent a few years in Spain and returned to her hometown to open the seasonal Spanish influenced sandwich/melt operation.
 Young and hip.
 Patatas Bravas anyone?

 2 p.m.
 CULTURE